Keyshia Cole: Legacy and achievements

 As of 2025, Cole has sold over 15 million albums worldwide.
 In 2010, Billboards The Juice ranked Cole at number 28 on their list of Top 50 R&B/Hip-Hop Artists of the Last 25 Years, and she was subsequently honored in Billboards all-time Greatest R&B/Hip-Hop Artists compilation.
 Furthermore, she was ranked 63rd on Complexs The 100 Hottest Female Singers of All Time and 27th on Forbes 50 Black Female Singers with Incredible Vocals lists.
 On Billboards Top Women Artists of the 21st Century list in 2025, the author noted that her first six studio albums each reached the top-ten of the US Billboard 200, that she secured seven top-40 hits on the US Billboard Hot 100 and that "her biggest stretch aligned with R&B's heyday in the mid-2000s", leading to her placement within the list.

 As Revolt observed, "Her influence can still be heard in the artists who follow in her footsteps", reflecting Cole's imprint on music.
 American singer Betty Wright listed Cole as one of the artists who she believed were "still holding the torch" for R&B music.
 Referred to as "The Princess of Hip-Hop Soul", Cole has been credited as one of the most influential R&B singers.
-Cole has been credited as an influence or inspiration by Ahzie, Celestia, Cocona, Chxrry22, Giveon, Hyejin, Kanii, Lay Bankz, Layton Greene, Mariah Angeliq, Ray BLK, Rayven Justice, Riley Lanezz, Tiana Kocher, and Queen Naija.
+Cole has been credited as an influence or inspiration by Ahzie, Celestia, Cocona, Chxrry, Giveon, Hyejin, Kanii, Lay Bankz, Layton Greene, Mariah Angeliq, Ray BLK, Rayven Justice, Riley Lanezz, Tiana Kocher, and Queen Naija.